felho/growcery/README.md

 - [ ] Add the max validation for all the fields.
 - [ ] I need to think about structuring the db, zod, actions, queries, etc. (the files getting bigger or the number of files in a folder will be too much)
 - [ ] I like extend more in the zod file than the current merge
+- [ ] Would it make sense to move the type definitions from queries into a separate file?
+- [ ] On the function edit page, and probably elsewhere later, the icons should be aligned with the Action header

 ### Login / user management